rajandasguptaml/Pet-Care/README.md

 # Pet Care
-This is a Web Technologies project using HTML5, CSS, PHP.
+This is a Web Technologies project using HTML5, CSS, PHP,Ajax,Jason,JavaScript.